zzyfd/STAR-pytorch/README.md

 ## STAR-DCE
 The pytorch implementation of low light enhancement with STAR on Adobe-MIT FiveK dataset.
 You can find it in STAR-DCE directory.
 Here we adopt the pipleline of Zero-DCE ( [paper](https://li-chongyi.github.io/Proj_Zero-DCE.html) | [code](https://github.com/Li-Chongyi/Zero-DCE) ), just replacing the CNN backbone with STAR.
-In Zero-DCE, for each image the network will regress a group of curves, which will then applied on the source image iteratively.
+In Zero-DCE, for each image the network will regress a group of curves, which will then be applied on the source image iteratively.
 You can find more details in the original repo [Zero-DCE](https://github.com/Li-Chongyi/Zero-DCE).

 ### Requirements
 - numpy